 Stardust is a large mineralized system with true district potential.
 It features a 2.2-kilometre corridor of mineralization including four mineralization styles typical of a CRD system: porphyry, skarn, manto and epithermal vein.
 Stardust is one of the few CRD systems in the world with all CRD components fully intact.
 Having the ability to view the overall structure of the system provides us the opportunity to better predict how to most efficiently and successfully explore it.

 In just two years, Sun Metals has realized significant discovery success at Stardust.
 In our first full season, in 2018, our technical team intersected one of that year's strongest discovery holes.
 In 2019, we delineated what is now known as the 421 zone, on its own one of the most significant recent high‐grade copper‐gold discoveries in Canada.

 We know from the strength of mineralization encountered in drilling that Stardust is a robust mineralized system with a high number of pulses of mineralizing fluids.
 Long-lived and multi-phased systems are synonymous with large, high-grade deposits.
 We feel we have only scratched the surface of Stardust's potential.

-Our 2020 exploration program will focus on growing the high-grade 421 zone and exploring for similar thick high-grade, massive sulphide zones within this Carbonate Replacement Deposit (CRD) system.
+Our 2020 Stardust exploration program is focused on expanding the high-grade 421 zone and exploring the potential for multiple feeders including in the area between the 421 and Canyon Creek zones.
 A $3.8 million program is planned, which will include approximately 12,000 metres of diamond drilling expected to begin in late spring with up to three drill rigs on site, as well as borehole electromagnetic geophysical surveys (BHEM) and continued geological studies.